cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 ## Configuration

-The file App/reach-server.h is designed to be used to configure your use of Reach.
-Use #defines to include or exclude services.
+The file includes/reach-server.h is designed to be used to configure your use of Reach.
+Use #defines to include or exclude services.  reach-server.h also includes #defines to configure the security of the Reach system.

 ## Device Information Service

 Device.c implements the crcb_device_get_info() callback function, overriding its weak prototype.
 The device info service is required so this function is required.
 The basic description of the product can be constant in flash but a copy is made so that parts can be overridden.
-Version 2.5 of the reach stack implements the "challenge key" as described in a following section about security.
+The device info request can include a "challenge key" as described in a following section about security.

 ## Parameter Service